Clothooo/lvt2calib/README.md

 ### Note

-For usage on Robosense repetitive-scan LiDARs, please use [rs_to_velodyne](https://github.com/HViktorTsoi/rs_to_velodyne) to transfer Robosense-format Point Cloud to Velodyne-format Point Cloud at first.
-Then use the velodyne-related settings to do the calibration.
+For usage on **Robosense repetitive-scan LiDARs**, please use [rs_to_velodyne](https://github.com/HViktorTsoi/rs_to_velodyne) to transfer Robosense-format Point Cloud to Velodyne-format Point Cloud at first.
+Then use the **velodyne-related settings** to do the calibration.

 The specialized luanch for robosense serials is under development...